REGISTRATION, PAYMENT & CANCELLATION

-If a week that you're interested in is full, you can add yourself to the waiting list.
-If additional spots become available, we will offer them to families on the waiting list based on the order in which they joined the waiting list.
+If a week that you're interested in is full, you can add yourself to the wait list.
+If additional spots become available, we will offer them to families on the wait list based on the order in which they joined the wait list.

 Summer camp registrations are transferrable.
 If your plans change and you cannot attend, we can transfer your registration to a family member or friend, provided that they meet the age requirements and that you give us at least 1 week notice.

 Please understand that our camps have a limited number of spots available, and we set aside a spot for your child when you register.
 We've done our best to craft this policy to be as flexible and fair to all our families as possible.

 All campers must be able to go to the bathroom without any assistance in order to participate in our summer camps.

 Each of our summer camps has an assigned age group.
 You are always welcome to have a child who is older than the maximum age join in the camp along with a younger sibling.
 We have to be much more strict when it comes to the minimum age restriction.
 We can sometimes make an exception for our regulars if it's a sibling situation and the younger sibling is just a few months shy of the minimum age.
 If you are in that situation, please contact us.
 Otherwise, we have to stand by our age restrictions to protect the camp experience for everyone.

 Please be honest about your child's age in the registration process.
 Lying about your child's age (and yes, it has happened!) puts you, us and your child in an awkward position.
 If we discover that a camper's age was misrepresented in the registration process, we reserve the right to un-enroll the camper without refund.

 When registering your camper, please be sure to include any allergies, dietary or other restrictions (whether physical or emotional) that your child has that could be relevant to their participation in camp.
 If you have any concerns about whether our camps are a good fit for your family, please contact us prior to registering so we can address them with you.